 The valley is peppered with wellness retreats offering everything from yoga and meditation to plant healing ceremonies such as the notorious ayahuasca, as well as fascinating Incan ruins and picturesque towns.

-While the town of Ollantaytambo is key destination on the local tourism circuit as it’s the starting point of the Inca Trail, Pisac hosts a great market and an epic foam fight during the annual Carnival celebrations – which are more interesting than those in nearby Cusco.
+While the town of Ollantaytambo is a key destination on the local tourism circuit (and an interesting place to visit in the Sacred Valley) as it’s the starting point of the Inca Trail, Pisac hosts a great market and an epic foam fight during the annual Carnival celebrations – which are more interesting than those in nearby Cusco.

 Easily the most famous place to visit in Peru and the Goliath of South America’s tourism hotspots, the Incan citadel of Machu Picchu perched high up in the Andes has topped many a bucket list.